-1 The preparations of the heart belong to man, but the answer of the tongue is from the LORD.
+1 The preparations of the heart are in man, but the answer of the tongue is from the LORD.

 2 All the ways of a man are clean in his own eyes, but the LORD weighs the spirits.